fooof-tools/fooof/doc/faq.rst

 By 'periodic' activity we mean features of the signal that are rhythmic, with activity at a characteristic frequency.
-This kind of activity is typically referred to as neural oscillations.
+This kind of activity is typically referred to as 'oscillatory' or reflecting neural oscillations.

-In practice, putative oscillations, reflecting periodic activity, are operationally defined and detectable by the fitting algorithm if they exhibit as band-limited power over and above the aperiodic component of the signal in the power spectrum.
+In practice, putative oscillations, reflecting periodic activity, are operationally defined and detectable by the fitting algorithm if they exhibit as band-limited power over and above the aperiodic component in the power spectrum.
 This 'peak' of power over the aperiodic is taken as evidence of frequency specific power, distinct from the aperiodic component.

 Note that this periodic activity need not be continuous, as oscillatory activity often exhibits as 'bursts' in the time series, nor sinusoidal, as rhythmic neural activity is